PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/automatic_mode.svg" title="Automatic mode" width="30px" />](#key_automatic)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](#key_position_fixed)

-Vehicle returns to the launch/home position.

-The aircraft returns to the home position and hovers in a circle above the home position at a preset altitude.
+[Return mode](../flight_modes/return.md) causes the vehicle to fly back to its home position (at a safe height) and circle over it.
+The mode may be activated manually (via a pre-programmed RC switch) or automatically (i.e. in the event of a failsafe being triggered).

 ### Mission Mode {#mission_fw}